Keeping a symptoms diary

 Under each day plot the symptoms you want to chart each day.
 You can simply use a colour code/block of colour for each symptom and this will give you a quick 'at a glance' view of your symptoms.

-When I did this I charted the 5 main symptom that I wanted to keep track of, using a column of 5 blocks, one for each symptom, and used a different colour felt pen to colour in the blocks in a different way to define what happened.
+When I did this I charted the 5 main symptoms that I wanted to keep track of, using a column of 5 blocks, one for each symptom, and used a different colour felt pen to colour in the blocks in a different way to define what happened.

 The main symptoms I charted were:

-· Monthly cycle - days I had periods, using red felt-pen
+· Monthly cycle - days I had periods, using red felt-pen.
+If my bleeding was light I would only color in half the block

 · Pain symptoms - using purple felt-pen (if I was in a lot of pain I would colour in the whole box, if I had average or light amount of pain, I would again, only colour in half the box)